-Mojave Water Agency 2020 Consumer Confidence Report
+Consumer Confidence Report

-We are pleased to provide you with our annual Consumer Confidence Report.
-It provides the results of our extensive water quality tests conducted in 2020.
-Some results, however, represent the most recent sampling which could be from previous years as indicated.
+The Mojave Water Agency (MWA) is pleased to provide our annual Consumer Confidence Report.
+It provides the results of our extensive water quality tests conducted in 2021.

+Some results represent the most recent sampling which could be from previous years as indicated.
 We encourage you to review this report which provides a description of where your water comes from and detailed information about your water quality.